chauff/cse1500-web-transcripts/Lecture-8.md

 #### :bangbang: Juice Shop

 1. Head to Juice Shop's installation at https://juice-shop.herokuapp.com/#/.
-2. Type `<iframe src="javascript:alert('Hello World!')">`in the Search field on the top-right corner and press Enter.
-You should see an alert dialog.
-This is a typical XSS attack.
-3. In the next example, you will see that sometimes it is easy to bypass server defenses if they are not configured properly.
-4. Login as `admin@juice-sh.op` (user) and `admin123` (password).
+2. Login as `admin@juice-sh.op` (user) and `admin123` (password).
-5. Go to the profile page at https://juice-shop.herokuapp.com/profile.
+3. Go to the profile page at https://juice-shop.herokuapp.com/profile.
-6. Since this is a globally accessible website, chances are that someone has already attempted to do an XSS attack.
+4. **Note:** Since this is a globally accessible website, chances are that someone has already attempted to do a stored-XSS attack.
 Hence, you *might* see an alert dialog when you go to the `/profile` page.
-7. In the Username, type `<script>alert('Hello World!')</script>` and click `Set Username`.
-Typically, this should be enough for an XSS attack.
+5. In the Username, type `<script>alert('Hello World!')</script>` and click `Set Username`.
+6. Typically, this should be enough for an XSS attack.
+However, Juice Shop has used some defenses.
-8. You will see under the profile picture, the username `lert('Hello World!')`, while in the input field `lert('Hello World!')</script>` remains.
+7. You will see under the profile picture, the username `lert('Hello World!')`, while in the input field `lert('Hello World!')</script>` remains.
 The server does some kind of input sanitization (or cleanup), so the attack doesn't succeed.
 However, if you look closely, the sanitization is not done properly as some part of the attack code remains.
-So, how can we bypass this sanitization?
-9. Apparently, the sanitizer looks for this pattern: `<(.)*>.` (starts with < sign, anything can be placed between <>, and one character after it) and removes the string found.
+8. As you will see next, it is easy to bypass server defenses if they are not configured properly.
+Apparently, the sanitizer looks for this pattern: `<(.)*>.` (starts with < sign, anything can be placed between <>, and one character after it) and removes the string found.
 So the attack code becomes ineffective.
-10. Typing `<<x>xscript>alert('Hello World!')</script>` bypasses the sanitizer as it effectively removes `<x>x` and turns the username into `<script>alert('Hello World!')</script>`, which is valid JS code.
+9. Typing `<<x>xscript>alert('Hello World!')</script>` bypasses the sanitizer as it effectively removes `<x>x` and turns the username into `<script>alert('Hello World!')</script>`, which is valid JS code.
-11. Now, when you go back to the https://juice-shop.herokuapp.com/profile page, the alert dialogue pops up again as the code has been stored on the server.
+10. Now, when you go back to the https://juice-shop.herokuapp.com/profile page, the alert dialogue pops up again as the code has been stored on the server.
 This is thus a *Stored XSS attack*.

 #### How to avoid it